WallStreetMojo

 Interpretation

-• In the original scenario, the Book-to-Market ratio shows that the stock is fairly priced since the investors are willing to pay exactly what the net assets in the company are worth.
-If the stock price falls to $10 per share, the ratio increases to 1.13, which undervalues the stock, other things staying constant.
+• In the original scenario, the stocks with high book to market ratio shows that the stock is fairly priced since the investors are willing to pay exactly what the net assets in the company are worth.
+If the stock price falls to $10 per share, the ratio increases to 1.13, which undervalues the stock, and other things stay constant.
 It is important to note that the book value of equity stays constant.

-• It is very clear that the investors are valuing the company at $40 million, while its net assets are actually worth $45 million.
+• The investors value the company at $40 million, while its net assets are worth $45 million.
 But it is not necessary that the stock is undervalued, and one should not jump to this conclusion.
-The market value is sensitive to investor expectations with respect to future growth, company risk, expected payouts, etc. A lower growth expectation with low payouts or increased risk could justify this multiple.
+The market value is sensitive to investor expectations concerning future growth, company risk, expected payouts, etc. A lower growth expectation with low payouts or increased risk could justify this multiple.

-• Usually, investors interpret this as a potential sign of correction with the price coming down, which again is sensitive to investor expectations with respect to the fundamental variables.
+• Usually, investors interpret this as a potential sign of correction with the price coming down, which again is sensitive to investor expectations concerning the fundamental variables.
 A higher growth expectation, a decrease in risk, and a higher expected payout ratio could justify this multiple and decrease the chances of a potential correction.

-Further, the book value is never readily available.
-For example, if an investor wants the ratio on February 1, 2020, the latest book value for this date will not be available if this not the end of a quarter of the financial year for the company.
-Another reason which renders this ratio to be less reliable is with respect to how book value is determined.
+• Further, the book value is never readily available.
+For example, if an investor wanted the ratio on February 1, 2020, the latest book value for this date will not be available if this is not the end of a quarter of the financial year for the company.
+Another reason which renders this ratio to be less reliable in respect to how book value is determined.
 The book value normally ignores the fair value of intangible assets and the growth potential in the earnings, which leads to the risk of estimating a lower book value and hence, the ratio.

 Recommended Articles